mola-T/flymd/browser.md

     (setq flymd-browser-open-function 'my-flymd-browser-function)
    ```

-- **Solution 2**: Still using goolge chrome.
+- **Solution 2**: Still using google chrome.
 But you need to kill all google chrome process before using `flymd-flyit`.
 This is not recommended.

    Add this to your `init` file.